 Dress for the Inca King

-The Inca Empire, commonly referred to as Sapa Inca, was one of the greatest empires in pre-Columbian America.
+The Inca Empire, commonly referred to as Tawantinsuyo, was one of the greatest empires in pre-Columbian America.
+The Inca emperor and his successors used the title of Sapa Inca.
 He and his successors used this title, with both being siblings to previous Inca rulers; many people considered him a demigod as well.

 Clothing of an Inca king was similar to that of other members of his society's upper class.
 He would wear a finely woven tunic made of wool or cotton that often featured feathers or gold thread embellishments, cloak decorated with feathers or gold thread decorations and sandals with headdresses adorned with jewels as his uniform of dress.